 You can get a YouTube vanity URL or – in other words – a custom channel address once your channel hits 100 subscribers.
 In this video I celebrate hitting 100 subscribers on this channel and show you how to set up your own channel with a vanity URL.
 It’s easy, I promise!

-Here’s how to get your very own YouTube vanity URL!
+Here’s how to get your very own YouTube channel address!
 That’s the kind of YouTube address that a normal human can read and remember.
+Like the one for my channel – https://youtube.com/pixamoo.

 To get started, simply pop into YouTube studio.